 Torres del Paine National Park (Parque Nacional Torres del Paine) encompasses the great Cordillera del Paine, glaciers, lakes and rivers.
-The park, which lies in a transition zone between the Magellanic subpolar forests and the Patagonian Steppes, is located 112 kilometres north of Puerto Natales and 312 kilometres north of Punta Arenas.
+The park lies in a transition zone between the Magellanic sub-polar deciduous forests and the Patagonian Steppes.
 Paine means 'blue' in the native Tehuelche (Aonikenk) language and is pronounced PIE-na.
 Out of the grasslands of the Patagonian Steppe, with its herds of grazing guanacos (which are akin to llamas), soar the distinctive torres (towers) - three grey granite peaks of the Paine mountain range or Paine Massif which form part of the tapering spine of the Andes.
 They rise up to 2,800m above sea level, and are joined by the Cuernos del Paine.
-The Park's well-known lakes include Grey, Pehoé, Nordenskiöld, and Sarmiento.
+The Park's well-known lakes include

+Grey, Pehoé, Nordenskiöld, and Sarmiento.
 Its glaciers, including Grey, Pingo and Tyndall, belong to the Southern Patagonia Ice Field.